agourlay/cornichon/cornichon-docs/src/main/tut/feature-options.md

 Taking a ```Step``` expression similar to the main DSL.
 You can either pass a single regular ```Step``` or a ```WrapperStep``` like ```Attach```.

-Here is an examples with fictious steps.
+Here is an examples with fictitious steps.

 ```scala
 beforeEachScenario{